-Any third-party organization seeking to use the university’s trade name or trademarks must obtain written authorization from the Washington University Office of Public Affairs.
+Any third-party organization seeking to use the university’s trade name or trademarks must obtain written authorization from the trademark licensing program within University Marketing & Communications.

 At no time may the use of the university’s name(s) or symbol(s) imply or state endorsement of any products or services.
 As a matter of practice, the university does not permit institutional endorsements of any kind through the use of its names, identities, logos or images – including pictures of campus buildings.
 Not-for-profit organizations that would like to use the university’s name and identities also must obtain written authorization.

-Companies officially licensed to produce products using the university’s names, symbols and images through the Licensing Resource Group (LRG) — as the university’s authorized agent — may use a Washington University logo on their websites.
+With advance permission in writing from the trademark licensing program, companies officially licensed to manufacture products bearing the university’s names, symbols and images through Exemplar Associates — as the university’s authorized agent — may use a Washington University trademark (name or logo) on their websites.
 The logo should appear in a clearly subordinate position, preferably in a side column or toward the bottom of the page.
 The following statement is required directly in proximity to the logo: “Officially licensed products available here.”
-The university director of trademark licensing must approve each and every use of the logo on such websites before they are activated.
+The trademark licensing program must approve each and every use of a WashU trademark on such websites before they go live.
 No university endorsement of the licensee, its products or services may be implied or stated.

-For written authorization of third-party use, contact the Office of Public Affairs.
+For written authorization of third-party use, contact the trademark licensing program.